-Davey Resource Group recommends limiting the planting of all Acer (maple) until the species distribution normalizes.
-Of the inventoried population, the genus Acer comprises nearly 59%, which far exceeds the recommended 20% genus maximum.
+DRG recommends limiting the planting of Acer (maple) until the species distribution normalizes.
+Of the inventoried population, Acer (maple) already occupies 40%, which exceeds the recommended 20% genus maximum.

 Tips for Planting Trees

 To ensure a successful tree planting effort, the following measures should be taken: